danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-5.md

 }
 ```

 Now we have a workout ID, we need to persist it somewhere.
-I thought of two places I could store this:
+I thought of two places that I could store this:
-- In a global store
+1. In a global store
-- In a path variable, e.g. `/log-workout/{workoutId}/select-exercise`
+2. In a path variable, e.g. `/log-workout/{workoutId}/select-exercise`

 I decided to put it in a global store for now, not because of any technical reason - simply because that's something I already know how to do.